 In addition, we may, from time to time, be subject to inquiries or audits from tax authorities of the relevant jurisdictions on various tax matters, including challenges to positions asserted on income and withholding tax returns.
 We cannot be certain that the tax authorities will agree with our interpretations of the applicable tax laws, or that the tax authorities will resolve any inquiries in our favor.
 To the extent the relevant tax authorities do not agree with our interpretation, we may seek to enter into settlements with the tax authorities which may require significant payments and may adversely affect our results of operations or financial condition.
 We may also appeal against the tax authorities' determinations to the appropriate governmental authorities, but we cannot be sure we will prevail.
-If our appeal does not prevail, we may have to make significant payments or otherwise record charges (or reduce tax assets) that could adversely affect our results of operations, financial condition and cash flows.
+If our appeal does not prevail, we may have to make significant payments or otherwise record charges (or reduce tax assets) that could adversely affect our results of operations and may also impact our results of operations and may also impact our results of operation, and cash flows.
 Similarly, any adverse or unfavorable determinations by tax authorities on pending inquiries could lead to increased taxation on us, that may adversely affect our business, financial condition and results of operations and may also impact our reputation, including but not limited to tax and other regulatory authorities in Southeast Asia.
-For example, in March 2021, as part of a routine tax audit in Indonesia which commenced in September 2020, the tax authority requested information with respect to our position on certain withholding tax matters relating to transactions in fiscal year 2018.
-Although we have not received any tax assessment with respect to any potential relevant tax liabilities, depending on the outcome of this tax audit, if the relevant tax authority makes an assessment that we owe additional taxes, we could be subject to material tax liabilities.
-Additionally, in December 2021 we made a settlement payment relating to the Philippine tax authorities' 2018 value-added tax audit following
+For example, in March 2021, as part of a routine tax audit in Indonesia which commenced in September 2020, the tax authority requested information with respect to any potential relevant tax liabilities, depending on the outcome of this tax audit, if the relevant tax authority makes an assessment with respect to any potential relevant tax liabilities.
+Additionally, in December 2021 we made a settlement payment relating to the Philippine tax authorities' 2018 value-added tax audit following an evaluation of available options and advice from consultants, with the goal of avoiding potentially protracte